Olugbenga2000/forta-native-swap-bot/README.md

 Describe each of the type of alerts fired by this agent

-- NATIVE-SWAPS-CONTRACT-1
+- NATIVE-SWAPS-BOT-1
   - Fired when an attacker swaps ERC tokens to native tokens using decentralized exchanges
-  - Severity is always set to "low"
+  - Severity is always set to "Unknown"
-  - Type is always set to "info"
+  - Type is always set to "Suspicious"
   - Metadata contains the following fields:
     - attackerAddress: address of the attacker
     - amountOfSwappedToken: amount of ERC token swapped